Keto Chocolate-Covered Strawberries: A Guilt-Free Treat for Every Sweet Tooth

 Step 4: Chill and Serve

-strawberries for 15–20 minutes until the chocolate hardens.
+Chill the strawberries in the refrigerator for 15–20 minutes so that the chocolate solidifies.

 5 Pro Tips for Keto Chocolate-Covered Strawberry Success